What diet to follow before soccer training?

 • Low or outdated knowledge of sports nutrition.

-• Indiscriminate use of supplements and sports foods.
+• Indiscriminate use of supplements and foods for athletes.

-Bearing all this in mind What would a perfect meal look like?
+Taking all this into account What would a perfect meal be like?

 Here we bring you an example: